coopengo/coog-admin/doc/upgrade_coog_env.md

     -h : print upgrade command help
 ```

-If an error occurs during upgrade following is the command to restart a whole
+If an error occurs during the upgrade process, here areicommands to restart the
-environnment.
-According your configuration paybox don't execute command related
+whole environment.
+According to your configuration, the paybox related command
-to paybox
+is optional

 ``` bash
 ./paybox rm -f